How to Add an XML Sitemap to your Blogger Blog

 The XML Sitemap file is like a directory of all web pages that exist on your website or blog.
-Search engines like Google and Bing can use these sitemap files to discover pages on your site that the search bots may have otherwise missed during regular crawling.
+Google, Bing and other search engines can use these sitemap files to discover pages on your site that their search bots may have otherwise missed during regular crawling.

-An complete sitemap file should mention all pages of a site but that’s not the case if your blog is hosted on Blogger.
+A complete XML sitemap file should mention all pages of a site but that’s not the case if your blog is hosted on the Blogger or blogspot platform.

-The default XML sitemap file of any Blogger blog will have only the 26 most recent blog posts – see example.
+The default atom RSS feed of any Blogger blog will have only the most recent blog posts – see example.
 That’s a limitation because some of your older blog pages, that are missing in the default XML sitemap file, may never get indexed in search engines.
 There’s however a simple solution to fix this problem.

 Here’s what you need to do to expose your blog’s complete site structure to search engines with the help of an XML sitemap.

-- Open the Sitemap Generator and type the full address of your blogspot blog (or your self-hosted Blogger blog).
+Open the Sitemap Generator and type the full address of your Blogger blog.

-- Click the Create Sitemap button and this tool will instantly generate the necessary text for your sitemap.
-Copy the entire generated text to your clipboard (see screenshot below).
+Click the Generate Sitemap button and this tool will instantly create the XML file with your sitemap.
+Copy the entire text to your clipboard.

-- Next go to your Blogger dashboard and under Settings –> Search Preferences, the enable Custom robots.txt option (available in the Crawling and Indexing section).
-Paste the clipboard text here and save your changes.
+Next, go to your Blogger.com dashboard, navigate to Settings –> Search Preferences, enable Custom robots.txt option (available in the Crawling and Indexing section).
+Paste the XML sitemap here and save your changes.